zenecture/neuroflow/README.md

 which is recommended for large nets with millions of weights and samples.
 On the contrary, smaller nets are faster to train on CPU, because while NeuroFlow is busy copying batches between host and GPU, CPU is already done.

-To enable the GPU for NeuroFlow, you have to install the CUDA driver and toolkit (0.8.x).
+To enable the GPU, you have to install the CUDA driver and toolkit (0.8.x).
 Example for Linux (Ubuntu 16.04):

 ```bash
 curl -O http://developer.download.nvidia.com/compute/cuda/repos/ubuntu1604/x86_64/cuda-repo-ubuntu1604_8.0.61-1_amd64.deb